Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## 16.3.
 Why use legacyExchangeDN to find the user behind a mailbox, and not mail or proxyAddresses?
 The legacyExchangeDN attribute is used to find the user behind a mailbox, because mail and proxyAddresses are not unique in certain Exchange scenarios:
 - A separate Active Directory forest for users and Exchange mailboxes: In this case, the mail attribute is usually set in the user forest, although there are no mailboxes in this forest.
-- One common mail domain across multiple Exchange organizations: In this case, the address book is very like synchronized between Active Directory forests by using contacts or mail-enabled users, which both will have the SMTP address of the mailbox in the proxyAddresses attribute.
+- One common e-mail domain across multiple Exchange organizations: In this case, the address book is very like synchronized between Active Directory forests by using contacts or mail-enabled users, which both will have the SMTP address of the mailbox in the proxyAddresses attribute.

 If Outlook is configured to access mailbox via protocols such as POP3 or IMAP4, the script searches for the legacyExchangeDN using the e-mail address of the mailbox.